Ignacio-Freire/Ignacio-Freire/README.md

 ## Career...

+_**Solidity Developer at [@LossLess.cash](https://github.com/Lossless-Cash) [Aug 2021 - Ongoing]**_

+Develop smart contract based solutions and testing.

+Some of my responsibilities were:
+- Develop Smart Contracts in Solidity
+- Testing with Hardhat
+- New Features Analysis

 _**Lead at Rodeo Solutions                               [2019 - Ongoing]**_

 Develop, audit and coaching.
 For the past couple of years I've been slowly building experience and a portfolio in the Crypto World.
 Have developed several tokens, audited and coached clients on how to make their ideas become real.